TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

 .. class:: int([x])
            int(x, base=10)

-   Return an integer object constructed from a number or string *x*, or return ``0`` if no arguments are given.
+   Return an integer object constructed kutoka a number or string *x*, or return ``0`` if no arguments are given.
 If *x* defines :meth:`__int__`, ``int(x)`` returns ``x.__int__()``.
 If *x* defines :meth:`__index__`, it returns ``x.__index__()``.
 If *x* defines :meth:`__trunc__`,